sirnuke/steambridge/documentation/design-notes.md

 * Returning structs by value is a fairly involved endeavour, even when it's a well defined, set 64-bits (CSteamID).
 GCC expects a hidden pointer pushed last (after this) of where to store the value.
   Despite otherwise being 100% caller stack cleanup, GCC functions will pop (!) this hidden pointer.
-The value of the hidden pointer is returned in EAX, but who cares.
+The location of the hidden pointer is returned in EAX, but who cares.
 * Visual Studio 2010 seems to have a bug where it optimizes the local struct out of the function (using the same hidden struct passes by the caller), which isn't reflected in *lea <reg>, <local_storage_variable>*.